nabayansaha/Stock-Price-Prediction-using-Sequence-Model/README.md

 ## Overview

-This project provides a detailed analysis of stock prices using Python and Jupyter Notebook.
-It includes data processing, visualization, and basic financial analysis.
+This Project is done to predict the stock price for a stock using the data of previous few days(here 60).
+It uses sequence model which essentially contains LSTMs and CNN.

 ## Installation